 - A. How to Report: The campus Title IX Coordinator/DHR Administrator is the designated administrator to receive reports of all misconduct prohibited by the Nondiscrimination Policy.
 The contact information for each University's Title IX Coordinator/DHR Administrator can be found on the respective Campus website and via the Systemwide Office for Civil Rights Programming & Services website. - B. Individuals Who May Make a Report: Any person may report an alleged violation of the Nondiscrimination Policy. - C. Timeframe for Making a Report: Reports may be made at any time, and individuals are encouraged to report an alleged violation of the Nondiscrimination Policy regardless of how much time has passed.
 The University's ability to interview witnesses and otherwise investigate or act, however, may be limited by various factors, including the passage of time, fading witness memories, and/or preservation of evidence.
 In all cases, the Title IX Coordinator/DHR Administrator is available to discuss Supportive Measures with the Complainant at any time, regardless of how much time has passed since the incident described in the report. - D. Addressing Concerns About Reporting: The University's primary concern is the safety of the campus community.
-Any person who reports an alleged violation of the Nondiscrimination Policy should discuss any concerns about safety with the Title IX Coordinator/DHR Administrator. - 1.
-Concerns about Retaliation for Reporting: The Nondiscrimination Policy prohibits Retaliation.
-If an Employee is reluctant to report because they fear Retaliation, they should discuss their concerns with the Title IX Coordinator/DHR Administrator as soon as possible. - E. Delivery Methods for Campus Communication with Parties: Communication with the Parties regarding a Complaint or investigation will be sent to their designated CSU campus email address, unless the Party has specifically requested in writing to the Title IX Coordinator/DHR Administrator or Investigator that communication be sent to a different email address.
+Any person who reports an alleged violation of the Nondiscrimination Policy should discuss any concerns about safety with the Title IX Coordinator/DHR Administrator - Concerns about Retaliation for Reporting: The Nondiscrimination Policy prohibits Retaliation.
+If a Student or Employee is reluctant to report because they fear Retaliation, they should discuss their concerns with the Title IX Coordinator/DHR Administrator as soon as possible. - 2.
+Student Concerns about Reporting Applies only to Complaints of Sex-based Harassment: Any Student who participates as a Complainant or witness in a Complaint process (including investigation or hearing) relating to Sex-based Harassment that falls under these Procedures will not be disciplined for related violations of the Standards for Student Conduct at or near the time of the incident, unless the University determines that the violation was egregious.
+The University may, however, take other appropriate action including having an educational discussion with the Student.
+Egregious conduct includes, but is not limited to, action that places the health or safety of any other person at risk or involves plagiarism, cheating, or academic dishonesty. - E. Delivery Methods for Campus Communication with Parties: Communication with the Parties regarding a Complaint, an investigation, or hearing will be sent to their designated CSU campus email address, unless the Party has specifically requested in writing to the Title IX Coordinator/DHR Administrator, Investigator, or Hearing Coordinator that communication be sent to a different email address.
 Communication with Parties who are neither Students nor Employees will be sent to an email address that they provide.
-Any communications relating to the outcome of an investigation, including any changes to the outcome or when the outcome becomes final, will be provided in writing to the Complainant and the Respondent at the same time.
+Any communications relating to the outcome of an investigation or hearing, including any changes to the outcome or when the outcome becomes final, will be provided in writing to the Complainant and the Respondent at the same time.